Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/bids
       bidsmapper.py /project/foo/bids /project/foo/samples bidsmapper_dccn

 The bidstrainer reads attributes from sample files that are placed by the user at the right location in a hierarchical folder structure.
-The full pathname is indicative for the BIDS modality and the lowest foldername signifies the BIDS suffix.
-Which attributes are read can be defined in a bidsmapper yaml file that serves as a template for the final bidsmap.
+The full pathname is indicative for the BIDS modality and the deepest foldername signifies the BIDS suffix.
+Which exact attributes are read can be defined in a bidsmapper yaml file that serves as a template for the final bidsmap (but the default template will probably work fine).
 In this way, a unique key-value mapping can be defined for each of the sample files.

+> TODO: insert bidstrainer folder structure here

 ### The bidsmapper

     usage: bidsmapper.py [-h] [-a] rawfolder bidsfolder [bidsmapper]